yakuzadave/necroman_v2/necrovox_docs/Necromunda_Docs/10-scenarios/scenario-list/009-border-dispute.md

 ---
 tags:
+  - "2023"
+  - sector-mechanicus
+  - core-rulebook
-  - Sector Mechanicus
+  - scenarios
-  - Core Rulebook Scenario 2023
 description: In this scenario, each gang is seeking to secure their Turf and drive off the other gang – and the best way to do this is to defile the other gang’s relic.
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # 9. Border Dispute